-The ministerial webpages also tapped into a different line of thought, however — one that did seem appropriate for distinct treatment.
+The ministerial webpages also tapped into a different line of thought.
 Some people saw WOOOJ as a way of advancing oneself personally, while others were thinking of it in a mindset of altruism or service to others.
-The missionary quote (above) illustrates the latter: the missionary should establish a church that can survive without the assistance of him, or of others like him.
+The missionary quote (above) illustrates the latter: the missionary should establish a church that can survive without the assistance of people like him/her.
 The goal in that case was not to provide humane assistance to others, but rather to advance an organizational (in this case religious) agenda, as noted by Kathi Macias: “[W]e were to be busy discipling others to follow in our footsteps and to extend the ministry far beyond anything we ourselves could ever reach.”
 Either way, though, the purpose was not personal advancement.

 Other religious webpages illustrated this distinction more clearly.
 Carla Sunberg urged her colleagues within the Church of the Nazarene to “pray that God will develop our servant leaders with hearts that will not feel threatened by the success of others, but rather, with hearts that will soar when they work themselves out of a job.”
 She advised church bureaucrats to train others to take over their positions, so as to groom the next generation of leaders.
 Similarly, Nick Scott told church leaders not to be “ME-centered” like Saul, who kept trying to remain in power when instead he should have welcomed David, the newcomer who would go on to become Israel’s greatest king.
 Nick said, “Whatever I have, all that I have, I want to give it away.
 I want to build up leaders.”
 In a youth ministry webpage, Tony Hevener talked about doing ministry “with students instead of doing it for them or to them,” in “a philosophy and approach to ministry that will work you out of the job in some cases,” as you become a cheerleader and send students forth to change the world.
 Similarly, a ChurchWhisperers.org webpage discussed the role of an interim pastor working with a search committee.
 The webpage advised against the conflict-of-interest situation in which the interim would throw his/her hat in the ring for the permanent position being filled.
 In another illustration of the selfless WOOOJ concept, Jamie Rohrbaugh described Christian leadership as something that “makes your people even better at things than you are” and “finds each person’s gift and teaches them how to function in it 100% effectively” so that “they no longer need me to lead them.”
 Gary Troubee criticized the concept of leadership succession in which pastors “do our job for 20 years and then hand it off to an 18 year old.”
 In contrast to the mindset in which pastors stay in charge until they are in their 40s or 50s and then start looking for successors, Troubee said,